Gregor Horvatič: Football work

 In October 2008, Horvatič was appointed as a vice-president of Football club Vir (NK Vir).
 He took over the reorganization of the club and began to lead the department for public relations.

 In December 2013, Horvatič was appointed as a chief communications officer and public relations officer of NK Dob (Dob F.C.)and began to lead the department of communications, public relations, and public affairs.
 Nogometni Klub Dob (Dob Football Club) due to sponsorship reasons is named NK Roltek Dob, and they currently play in the Slovenian Second League.

-In June 2021 executive board of football in Slovenia is governed by the Football Association of Slovenia (Nogometna zveza Slovenije). or NZS),the governing body of football in Slovenia appointed Horvatič as a Member of International Commission of The Football Association of Slovenia (Nogometna zveza Slovenije). or NZS) for mandate periode 2021–2025.
+In June 2021, executive board of football in Slovenia is governed by the Football Association of Slovenia (Nogometna zveza Slovenije). or NZS),the governing body of football in Slovenia appointed Horvatič as a Member of International Commission of The Football Association of Slovenia (Nogometna zveza Slovenije). or NZS) for mandate period 2021–2025.